NDRAEY/Koraidon/README.md

 # Koraidon

 It's my Linux custom firmware project.
-It uses modifed TWRP recovery for booting.
+It uses modified TWRP recovery for booting.

 # How To Build